Fuel Tech Experts

 Oilsyn Diesel Power DNA – Designed for all-around performance and protection.
 Outstanding lubricant and cleaner, great cetane improver, and combustion improver.
 Often better on engines that respond well to additional cetane or where there is a requirement to reduce diesel clatter.

 Oilsyn Hybrogen Road – Designed for maximum MPG and lowest emissions.
-Excellent dispersant and combustion modifier with gentle secondary cleaning and lubrication.
+Excellent combustion modifier with natural cleaning.
 Often works where MPG and power increase results have been less than expected with products that raise cetane.

 Please note this is an approximate guide, and we are always available to advise further.
-However, we strongly recommend that customers test to see what works best.
+However, we strongly recommend that customers test to see what works best for them.

 Hybrogen